ppgco/ppg-core-js-sdk/README.md

  - Client for registering Service Worker and manage Subscription (Receiver)

 ## Server SDK:
-Definitions vocabulary:
+Definitions of vocabulary:

  - Bucket - it's a configuration (credentials to providers) - once created can be used 24 hours with it's reference.
 We implement buckets because of traffic and performance.
 Once you send to us credentials to providers you can reuse this for multiple "campaigns".

  - Context - it's a configuration of content and behaviour of notification.
-It can be also reusable (in case when you want to send "campaign" to multiple receivers)
+It can also be reusable (in case when you want to send "campaign" to multiple receivers)

- - Receiver - it's a "subscription" what you get from our sdk.
+ - Receiver - it's a "subscription" that you get from our sdk.

 Server SDK covers:
  - Bucket builder